pi-engine/user/README.md

 ## 1. Important note

-This is the first development version of the user module, please don't install it on production projects now, we will work on finishing and testing this module in the next weeks and ready the production version ASAP
+This is the first stable version of the user module, you can install it on production projects now, we will work on improvement and testing this module in the next weeks

 ## 2. Installation